 |Pie chart||Comparing multiple categories in the form of percentages.
 A pie chart shows the percentile relationship between parts as compared to the whole.|

 When you run a report, we automatically show a default chart type for your data.
-Sometimes there are multiple chart types that fit the type of information you're analyzing.
+Sometimes there are multiple chart types that fit the type of information that you're analysing.

-- To switch to a different chart type, click chart options and select a new chart type from the drop-down.
+- To switch to a different chart type, click Chart options and select a new chart type.